MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

     ![AZBlob.](media/AzBlob.png)

-7. To set up the Inventory Visibility Dataverse (current environment) connection, select **Create**.
-This should automatically connect based on your system connections setup.
+7. To set up the **Inventory Visibility Dataverse (current environment)** connection, select **Create**.
 8. Select **Next**.
 9. In the **Parameters** section, set the following mandatory parameters:
-    1. **Inventory Visibility Error File Drop Location** – Specify the path of the location where the inventory error log should be saved if you are using inventory upload through blob storage.
+    1. **Inventory Visibility Error File Drop Location** – Specify the path of the location where the inventory error log should be saved if you're using inventory upload through blob storage.
     1. **Inventory Visibility File Drop Location** – Specify the path in blob storage where the Inventory Visibility file should be saved so that it can be read by and uploaded to the Inventory Visibility service.
     1. **Inventory Visibility Organization ID** – Specify the Intelligent Order Management organization ID.
 10. Review the **Transformations** and then select **Next**.